conversejs/converse.js/docs/source/translations.rst

 Please make sure to add the following attributes at the top of the file (under *Content-Transfer-Encoding*).
-They are required as configuration settings for Jed, the Javascript translations library that we're using.
+They are required as configuration settings for Jed, the JavaScript translations library that we're using.

 .. code-block:: po